elenderg/PAL-1000/instruções de compilação.md

 `If the type is nil, say no.`

-`If the type's name is "_thing", say no.`
+`If the type's name is "thing", say no.`

-`If the type's name is "_things", say no.`
+`If the type's name is "things", say no.`

-`If the type can be reduced to "_things", say yes.`
+`If the type can be reduced to "things", say yes.`

-`If the type can not be reduced to "_pointer", say no.`
+`If the type can not be reduced to "pointer", say no.`

 `If the type's target type is nil, say no.`

-`If the type's target type cannot be reduced to "_pointer", say yes.`
+`If the type's target type cannot be reduced to "pointer", say yes.`

 `If the type's target type should not be forgotten, say no.`